 WITH LOVE RUSSIA

-This review was published in The Straits Times on 24 November 2014 with the title "A romp with the Russians".
+This review was published in The Straits Times on 17 September 2018 with the title "Singapore violinist a bright spark".

 It is always interesting to hear a youth orchestra from the land that gave the world talents like Kissin, Vengerov and Volodos.
 Their last names alone will register a stir of recognition, as would Bashmet, founder-director and chief conductor of the Youth Symphony Orchestra of Russia, who also happens to be the world’s most famous violist.

 The young players were over-stretched by its elaborations, sounding raw and exposed at times, not helped by the venue’s dry and unflattering acoustics.
 Inexperience also hampered the ensemble while accompanying violinist Tatiana Samouil in Tchaikovsky’s indestructible Violin Concerto, where they were not always in sync.

 A former prizewinner at the Tchaikovsky’s International Violin Competition, Samouil exuded a warm and sumptuous tone in a reading that was conducted at a broad and almost leisurely tempo.
 Only in the vivacious finale did sparks fly, but sounded like a mad scramble towards the end.

 The brightest spark of the first half came in 11-year-old Singaporean violinist Chloe Chua’s partnership with Samouil in Vivaldi’s Concerto in A minor for two violins (RV.522).
 That the Menuhin Competition winner was able to hold her own, matching every move of a professional four times her age and two heads taller was just stunning.
 And she looked like enjoying every bit of the outing too.